sanavalos/Holidays-Discord-Bot/README.md

 ## About The Project

-This project is a discord bot that interacts with user's through commands to check multiple holidays for several countries. <br/>
+This project is a discord bot that interacts with user's through commands to check 10 upcoming holidays for several countries. <br/>
 The API to make requests is: https://calendarific.com

 ### Built With